paul-ollis/clippets/docs/user-guide/groups.rst

 is useful when you only want a few select folds to be open.

-.. rubric:: Mouse button 1 on a group.
+.. rubric:: Left click on a group.

-Clicking on a group name using button 1 (typically the left button) simply toggles the folded state of the group.
+Left clicking on a group name simply toggles the folded state of the group.

 .. rubric:: Keyboard group selection.